 After the collapse of Sassanians by Arabs many Zoroastrians emigrated to India and Pakistan.
 They are still using Yazdgerdy calendar for their private activities and the official calendar of the country for other works.

 OAC is one of the wonders of science beginning almost 40 centuries ago.
 Without any sophisticated instruments, the genius people of the time could work out a precise calendar.
 To examine the solar beams of light and their shades for chronometry, they had built special buildings through which the 62 degrees E meridian was passing.
-In ancient world, Nimrooz was the indicating base of chronometry.
+In the ancient world, Nimrooz was the indicating base of chronometry.

-The 62 degrees E meridian was considered 0 degree then, but tens of centuries later another spot on the Earth, Greenwich, replaced this point and Nimrooz was regarded as situated on the 62 degrees E meridian.
+The 62 degrees E meridian was considered 0 degrees then, but tens of centuries later another spot on the Earth, Greenwich, replaced this point and Nimrooz was regarded as situated on the 62 degrees E meridian.

 Zarathustra is also said to have observed in this observatory and a small structure near that building is believed to be his tomb according to local people.

-Calendar Buildings in Iran
+Calendar Buildings for Chronometry in Iran

 Time Division in Old Avestan Calendar (OAC)